gabriel-skantze/IrisTK/doc/markdown/tutorial_semantics.md

 	* Not all rules gives a Javascript object as output.
 If no \<tag\> is specified, the result will be a string with the matching words of the rule (see for example the "flavor" rule).
 But you can also specify a string output like this: out="banana", or an integer output like this: out=1.
 	* In IrisTK, the Javascript object is transformed into a Java-object of type [iristk.util.Record](http://www.iristk.net/javadoc/iristk/util/Record.html).

-If you want to understand how the grammar works in more depth, you can read the official [W3C SRGS specification](http://www.w3.org/TR/speech-grammar/).
+If you want to understand how the grammar works in more depth, you can read the official [W3C SRGS specification](http://www.w3.org/TR/speech-grammar/), as well as the [W3C SISR specification](https://www.w3.org/TR/semantic-interpretation/) (for how to use the semantic tags).

-**NB**: If you want to read more about how speech recognition and grammars are used in IrisTK, including how to use Open Vocabulary recognizers and Semantic grammars, please refer to the [Speech recognition reference](speech_recognition.html).
+**NB**: If you want to read more about how speech recognition is done in IrisTK, please refer to the [Speech recognition reference](speech_recognition.html).

 ### A slot-filling dialog flow